Princesseuh/component-template/README.md

 ### Is this official?

 No, Astro does not have an official template for component and other options than this one exists.
-At the end of the day, you should choose the one that fits your needs the best!
+You should choose the one that fits your needs the best!

 ### Which package manage should I use?